noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 ### High level training
 We have implemented training for two algorithms: Stable Baselines3 [PPO](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html) and [SAC](https://stable-baselines3.readthedocs.io/en/master/modules/sac.html)

-The configuration of a training is stored in a `.YAML` file which has to be provided as an argument when starting the training.
+The configuration of a training is stored in a ``.YAML`` file which has to be provided as an argument when starting the training.
 Basic configuration files for [PPO](./training/basic_PPO.yaml) and [SAC](./training/basic_SAC.yaml) with all necessary entries are provided.
-In addition to that there is command line arguments to configure the training process further.
+In addition to that there are command line arguments to configure the training process further.

 The training can be parallelized.
-Each additional training environment (can be set with ``--num_envs n``) consumes around 230 MB of RAM.
+Each additional training environment (can be set with ``--num_envs n``) consumes around 220 MB of RAM.

 A training can be started with a pretrained model to continue with different settings or perturbations (provide path to zip with ``--cont_train X``)